 If you are missing one or more teeth, it can affect much more than simply the appearance of your smile.
 Missing teeth can result in difficulty speaking and chewing food.
 It can even change the way your teeth fit together when you close your mouth – also referred to as your “bite” – and that can adversely affect your jaw, leading to headaches, teeth grinding, and more undesirable symptoms.

 Fortunately, modern dental technology allows us to create permanent replacements for missing teeth that look, feel, and function just like your normal teeth do.
-These are called dental implants, and Dr. Mobley is happy to provide implants as one of the many services she offers to patients throughout the West Lake Hills, TX, area.
+These are called dental implants, and Dr. Mobley is happy to provide implants as one of the many services she offers to patients throughout the Austin, TX area.

 An Introduction to Dental Implants: How the Process Works